Ricky Seals-Jones Player Prop Bets for NFL Week 10 | Washington vs. Tampa Bay 11/14/2021

 Season Stats

-- Seals-Jones' stat line reveals 20 catches for 200 yards and two touchdowns.
-He averages 25.0 yards per game, and has been targeted 31 times.
+- Seals-Jones has caught 20 passes on 31 targets for 200 yards and two touchdowns, averaging 25.0 yards per game.

+- So far this season, 11.1% of the 280 passes thrown by his team have gone Seals-Jones' way.

-- With 10 targets in the red zone this season, Seals-Jones has been on the receiving end of 37.0% of his team's 27 red zone pass attempts.
+- Seals-Jones (10 red zone targets) has been the recipient of 37.0% of his team's 27 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Seals-Jones' matchup with the Buccaneers.